-For Mescalero Service Unit the Hospitals and clinics (H&C) Line item has been underfunded for many, many years.
-Funding of this line item will support current services, expansion of services, purchases of necessary supplies and equipment and hire additional staff.
+The Tribal leaders/representatives from the Mescalero Service Unit recommends increase funding to Hospitals and Clinics (H&C) Line item, it has been underfunded for many, many years.
+Funding this line item will support current services, expansion of services, purchases of necessary supplies and equipment and hire additional staff.
 This line item should be funded at the highest level it needs to be funded at.
 Historically, H&C has not been funded fully making it extremely difficult to provide appropriate levels of services in Indian Country.
 If MSU is to maximize the service delivery, increase funding is necessary and will enable increased hours of our much needed Urgent Care hours and other levels of services.
 These are the most requested and most used services in the community.